 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

 Unequally yoked.
-We hear of it in church and we’ve probably read about it online or in Bible Studies, but what does it actually mean?
-Before we take a look at the verse that this phrase comes from, let’s first look at the phrase itself.
+We hear of it in church and probably read about it online or in Bible Studies, but what does it mean?
+Before we look at the verse from which this phrase comes, let’s first look at the phrase itself.

-So what does that have to do with biblically being unequally yoked?
-There are many unequally yoked Bible verses, but let’s examine just a couple of them.
+So, what does that have to do with biblically being unequally yoked?
+There are many unequally yoked Bible verses, but let’s examine just a few.

 Unbelievers tend to have different worldviews than those of believers.
-Those views include things on sin (premarital sex, morals, values, etc.) While, I don’t believe that it is a sin to marry an unbeliever, it would, however, be unhealthy to the marriage in the long run and the faith of the believer.
+Those views include things on sin (premarital sex, morals, values, etc.) While I don’t believe it is a sin to marry an unbeliever, it would be unhealthy for the marriage and the believer’s faith in the long run.

-Let’s look at few issues that may come up when a believer marries an unbeliever:
+Let’s look at a few issues that may come up when a believer marries an unbeliever:

 Children – how would they be raised?
 To believe that Jesus was the son of God?
 Would that result in confusion that one parent believes that and the other doesn’t?

-Tithing – how would the unbeliever react to the believer giving the first 10% of his or her earnings to God?
+Tithing – how would the unbeliever react to the believer giving the first 10% of their earnings to God?
 Would they resent it?
 Find it silly?
 What problems could arise?

 Church attendance and ministry involvement – would the unbeliever resent the amount of time that the other is spending at church or in ministry?
 What issues could this situation present?

-Social Life – while this may not be true for all, the unbelieving spouse may want to do things, socially, that are out of alignment with the values of the believer.
-Things that may involve immorality, excessive drinking or even drugs or other activities.
+Social Life – while this may not be true for all, the unbelieving spouse may want to do things socially that are out of alignment with the believer’s values.
+Things that may involve immorality, excessive drinking, drugs, or other activities.
 Not necessarily illegal, but uncomfortable for the believer.